Provide First Aid and Call 911

 Call a Personal Injury Lawyer with Trucking Accident Experience

-Big truck drivers are on a tight schedule and pushed to the limit to deliver their cargo as fast as they can.
-Time is money, and the faster they can do the job the more money their company makes.
+Big truck drivers are on a tight schedule and are pushed to the limit to deliver their cargo as quickly as possible.
+Time is money, and the faster they can do the job, the more money their company makes.
 Drivers often drive for long hours without rest and can fall asleep at the wheel.

-A commercial driver can also drive recklessly and over the speed limit to get to their destination quickly.
-Companies with trucks on the road must maintain detailed logs of their driver’s activities.
+Commercial drivers can also drive recklessly and over the speed limit to reach their destination quickly.
+Companies with trucks must maintain detailed logs of their driver’s activities.
 If you are involved in an accident with a big truck, you need to call a personal injury attorney to secure important evidence as soon as possible.

-Pick a lawyer who specializes in commercial vehicles as they will have the expertise to move your case quickly along without having to learn on the job.
+Pick a lawyer who specializes in commercial vehicles, such as a bus accident lawyer as they will have the expertise to move your case quickly along without having to learn on the job.

 Watch What You Say

-From a legal standpoint, answer the questions that the police put to you, but be careful what you say to the truck driver.
+From a legal standpoint, answer the questions that the police asked you, but be careful what you say to the truck driver.